 They also inspire confidence, and when you’re confident on your ride, fear turns into fun.
-The downside is if you get too used to having a computer make adjustments for you, when you get back on a bike which lacks electronic assistance, you may want to be careful.
+The downside is if you get too used to having a computer make adjustments for you when you get back on a bike that lacks electronic assistance, you may want to be careful.

 Comfort features, like cruise control and heated grips or seats, are also available, straight from the factory.
 Many of the latest ADV bikes even have separate rear heated seats.
 To handle the load from these accessories, ADV bikes also generally come with larger stators, so feel free to plug in your heated gear and charge your electronics without having to worry about draining the battery.

-Prepping or customizing an ADV bike for your adventure is part of the fun of owning one.
+Prepping or customizing an ADV bike for your adventure motorcycle tour is part of the fun of owning one.
 OEM and aftermarket support is extensive and rivals any other type of bike.
 Options for performance, comfort, luggage systems, crash protection, and lighting and various other types of electronics are endless.
-You can even get bike mounted winches.
+You can even get bike-mounted winches.